itspa1/online-compiler/README.md

 * Ruby version ~> 2.4.1

+* Node version ~> 8.8.0

+* Python3 version ~> 3.5.3

-* System dependencies ~> Requires Rails V5.0.4 and since we now support js you should have Node installed on your system or your server to run the scripts.
+* System dependencies ~> Requires Rails V5.0.4 and since we now support python3 you should have python3 installed on your system or your server to run the scripts.

 * Configuration  ~> Does not require any extra configs